Vonng/pigsty/docs/FAQ.md

 <br>
-<details><summary>Fail to launch multi-node / multi-driver MinIO cluster</summary>
+<details><summary>Fail to launch multi-node / multi-driver MinIO cluster.</summary>

-In [Multi-Driver](MINIO#single-node-multi-drive) or [Multi-Node](MINIO#multi-node-multi-drive) mode, MinIO will refuse to start if data dir is not a valid mount point.
+In [Multi-Driver](MINIO#single-node-multi-drive) or [Multi-Node](MINIO#multi-node-multi-drive) mode, MinIO will refuse to start if the data dir is not a valid mount point.

-Make sure you are using mounted disk for MinIO data dir rather than some common directory.
-If you wish to do so, you can use the [single node, single drive](MINIO#single-node-single-drive) mode.
+Use mounted disks for MinIO data dir rather than some regular directory.
+You can use the regular directory only in the [single node, single drive](MINIO#single-node-single-drive) mode.

 </details>

 <br>